-As of the close of 2023, blended cement sales accounted for 35.3% of its total sales volume.
+By the end of 2023, blended cement sales accounted for 35.3% of its total sales volume.

 Our business unit in Ecuador produces pozzolanic cements.
 This means that a percentage of clinker from each bag of cement is substituted with pozzolan, volcanic ash that allows the cement to maintain its hydraulic binding properties while significantly reducing greenhouse gas emissions during its production.